Erma4okmi/Erma4okmi/README.md

 ### Hi there, I'm Misha🖖🏼

 ## I am a full stack web/mobile developer!
-- 🇬🇧 I'm from Russia, St.Petersburg
+- 🇷🇺 I'm from Russia, St.Petersburg
-- 👨🏻‍💻 Now I'm working on a project to transport people.
+- 👨🏻‍💻 I am currently working on a project for a license plate access control system.
-- 👨🏻‍🎓 Now I'm learning Dart and Flutter!
+- 👨🏻‍🎓 I study artificial intelligence and machine vision!
 - 🚀 Member of the first IT-form of YNAO.
-- ✅ Goals for 2023: Continue building the Android and iOS project and finish the year successfully.
+- ✅ Goals for 2024-2025: Work, work and work again in the Ministry of Culture of the Russian Federation, and also develop my projects.

 ### ☎️ Connect with me: